knative/docs/code-samples/eventing/bookstore-sample-app/ML-sentiment-analysis/README.md

 export FUNC_REGISTRY=<your-container-registry>
 ```

-In this case, we will use the [source-to-image (s2i) build](https://github.com/knative/func/blob/4f48549c8ad4dad34bf750db243d81d503f0090f/docs/reference/func_build.md?plain=1#L43) by using the flag `-b=s2i`, and -v to see the verbose output.
+In this case, we will use the s2i build by adding the flag `-b=s2i`, and `-v` to see the verbose output.

 ```bash
 func build -b=s2i -v